manumoualek/makersbnb/README.md

 1b)
 As a user of Makers BnB
-So that I can find a sapce to hire
+So that I can find a space to hire
 I want to be able to sign in

 1c)